originphp/website/source/docs/model/associations.md

 You can also pass an options array with any of the following keys.

 - `className` is the name of the class that you want to load.
 - `foreignKey` the foreign key in the current model.
-The default value would be the underscored name of the other model suffixed with '\_id'.
+The default value would be the underscored name of the other model suffixed with `_id`.
 - `conditions` an array of additional conditions to the join
 - `fields` an array of fields to return from the join model, by default it returns all
 - `type` default is `LEFT`, this is the join type used to fetch the associated record.
 - `counterCache`: default is `null`.
 Counter cache allows you to cache counts of records instead of running counts each time.
 If you use counter cache anytime a record is created or deleted the counter will be updated.
 Set a field name to update the count, if set to true it will use the plural of the current model with e.g. `comments_count`.
-Lets say you wanted to track number of comments for each post, in your Post model, when setup the belongsTo assocation, say for Comment, set `counterCache` to true or the name of the field to increment and decrement.
+Lets say you wanted to track number of comments for each post, in your Post model, when setup the `belongsTo` assocation, say for Comment, set `counterCache` to true or the name of the field to increment and decrement.

 ```php
   class Profile extends ApplicationModel